pfheatwole/thesis/source/introduction.rst

 SCRATCH
 =======

+*  People are already predicting aspects of the wind field structure from data (eg, thermal maps). **This is to do is qualitatively different from conditioning on things like "month".
+This section must communicate that.**

+   I must contrast my approach with existing methods that "learn from flight data", like the thermal maps.
+Those are *model-free* methods (kinematic-based filtering), I'm focusing on *model-based* methods.

+   (Related: "data driven" vs "model driven", from "Probabilistic forecasting and Bayesian data assimilation" (Reich, Cotter; 2015).
+Also, page 549 of "Statistical Rethinking" (McElreath; 2020), which is discussing the problem of using noisy data to predict future data (like simple ARMA models do, thus propagating measurement error into the prediction.)

+   Another difference: I think the flight-based maps average over all flights (possibly segmented by month/season).
+I'm interested in a predictive model that can condition the prediction based on current conditions; for that you need individual patterns, not a simple average.

+* What are the difficulties of recovering wind fields from a paragliding flight record?
+Is it even possible?

+  * The flight tracks are position-only time series.
+No record of the paraglider model, pilot inputs, wind vectors, etc.

 * My intermediate objective is *model-based* filtering to estimate the underlying wind field. (*Model-based* methods can dramatically outperform